vmware/vmware-aria-operations-integration-sdk/tools/setup/python_project.md

 TODO link the swagger API, so the use can see all requests

 ### commands.cfg (file)
 This files contains a list of the commands the HTTP server can run, along with the path to the executable related to the command.
-By default, all commands are ran by executing the adapter.py file along a parameter that defines a command.
+By default, all commands are run by executing the adapter.py file along with a parameter that defines a command.
 For example; when the HTTP server receives a request to run a test connection, it reads the commands.cfg key for `test` and runs the process defined by the key value.

 ### conf Folder (directory)
    - describe.xml: An XML configuration file that defines the object model for an adapter, along with semantic definitions for use in data analysis and management.

 ### content Folder(directory)
 TODO: define the contents of this directory
-This folder contains all the components included in a management pack such as: alerts, groups, dashboards, policie , recommendations, reports, resources, supermetrics, symptoms and definitions, and traversal specs.
+This folder contains all the components included in a management pack such as: alerts, groups, dashboards, policies, recommendations, reports, resources, supermetrics, symptoms, and traversal specs.
 #### dashboards (directory)
 TODO: Provide sample dashboard